andrewmcodes/andrewm.codes/DESIGN.md

 **The Dark-First Rule.** Both themes ship and both must be legible, but dark is the composed ground and light is the tested peer.
 The mechanism is why the system stays small: because every ramp step is redefined inside `[data-theme="dark"]`, the token **value** flips rather than the class, so `text-slate-11` is correct in both themes and markup needs almost no `dark:` variants.
 Author a new colour as a light/dark pair in `frontend/styles/index.css` and the rest is free.

 **The Bridge Rule.** A Radix step is usable in markup only if it has been bridged into `@theme` as `--color-<name>`.
 An unbridged utility produces silence, not an error — the class does nothing and the element falls back to inherited colour.
-Slate and ruby are bridged in full precisely so a step is never referenced before it exists; amber is a deliberate five-step subset (`2`, `3`, `6`, `9`, `11`), of which four are in use — `amber-3` is bridged but unreferenced since the notice's fill moved down to step 2.
-Add the bridge and the usage in the same change.
+Slate and ruby are bridged in full precisely so a step is never referenced before it exists; amber is exactly **three steps, all in use** — the fill (`2`), the border (`6`), and the icon (`11`).
+It was briefly five, and the two spares were the same rule failing from the other side: the Bridge Rule catches a step _used before it is bridged_, and `amber-3` and `amber-9` were steps _bridged and never used_.
+Both are silent, so audit in both directions — bridge and usage arrive in the same change, and leave together.

 **The No-Default-Palette Rule.** There are no Tailwind default colours anywhere in `src/` or `frontend/`.
 This needs stating as a rule because Tailwind v4's `@theme` **extends** rather than replaces: declaring `--color-amber-2` does not retire `amber-500`, so `bg-amber-500` keeps working and renders a colour that is not in the system and does not flip with the theme.
 That is exactly how one un-themed amber survived a whole build unnoticed.
 The Bridge Rule catches the loud failure — an unbridged step doing nothing.
 This one catches the quiet failure: a default step doing something plausible.
 If a colour utility resolves and you did not bridge the step it names, it is a Tailwind default and it is wrong.